wiklundm/arcticsleddogclub/README.md

 # Features to be implemented in the future

-These features are not made now since I have not learned these lessons yet.
+These features are not made now, since I have not learned these lessons yet.
 I need to do more research and more learning.

-- Choices to pay in different ways such as Paypal, bank-transfer and swish.
+* Choices to pay in different ways, such as Paypal, bank-transfer and swish.
-- Choices to change the language of the website to Swedish
+* Choices to change the language of the website to Swedish
-- Add Captcha to the contact form to allow better security from spam.
+* Add Captcha to the contact form to allow better security from spam.
-- Choices for GDPR
+* Choices for GDPR
-- Submit the form to Arctic Sleddog Site instead of Code Institute template.
+* Submit the form to Arctic Sleddog Site instead of Code Institute template.
 I have not learned JavaScript yet but will change this when I have the knowledge.

   _To implement in the next update_
-- A separate page for those interested in competitions.
+* A separate page for those interested in competitions.
-- A Gallerypage with pictures from different disciplines, courses and competitions made by the club.
+* A Gallerypage with pictures from different disciplines, courses and competitions made by the club.

 # Technologies used